traefik/traefik-hub-helm-chart/README.md

 ## Introduction

-This chart installs the Hub agent in a Kubernetes cluster.
+This chart installs the Traefik Hub agent in _Ingress Controller_ mode on a Kubernetes cluster.
-The agent consists of two deployments: a controller and multiple authentication servers.

 ## Installation